topi314/LavaSrc/README.md

 var deezer = new DeezerSourceManager("the master decryption key", "your arl", formats);

 // To use Deezer with proxies
-// var proxyConfigs = List.of(new ProxyConfig(protocol, host, port, user, String password))
+// ProxyManager proxyManager = new ProxyManager(proxies, isUseLocalNetwork);
-// var deezer = new DeezerAudioSourceManager("the master decryption key", "your arl", formats, proxiesList, useLocalNetwork);
+// deezer = new DeezerAudioSourceManager("the master decryption key", "your arl", formats, proxyManager);

 playerManager.registerSourceManager(deezer);
 ```